-Dee Caffari, Skipper of the Mirpuri Foundation “Turn the Tide on Plastic” boat, leads 70% of crew into the Southern Ocean for the first time.
-Frederico Melo, one of the portuguese sailors, is among them.
+Dee Caffari and Dee Caffari, Skipper of the Mirpuri Foundation “Turn the Tide on Plastic” boat, leads 70% of her crew into the Southern Ocean for the first time.
+Frederico Melo, one of the Portuguese sailors, is among them.

 Caffari, has embraced the challenge, “I have great support in both Liz Wardley and Martin Strömberg, who bring invaluable experience to the team.
 And while our team lacks experience in the Southern Ocean, we have very skilled and adaptable sailors onboard who have a lot of offshore miles.
 Together we have a wide skillset and can learn quickly.”

 Perhaps equally important to taking on the Southern Ocean is that as Caffari says, “they’re young and they’re hungry for it.
 I’m not sure they know exactly what they’ve let themselves in for but I’m sure just like the rest of us sailors who have been in the Southern Ocean, they’ll find it to be some of the best and worst sailing they will ever do.”

 There are two crew changes for “Turn the Tide on Plastic”.
 Bleddyn Mon (WAL) has stepped onboard, giving Henry Bomby (ENG) time for some R&R and Elodie Mettraux (SUI) is substituting for Annalise Murphy (IRL).
 Mon had trepidations ahead of the Leg, “I think it would be strange not to.
 The next leg will be my longest time at sea by threefold and we’ll be in the Southern Ocean of all places, so I am basically going into the unknown.”
 After being slightly buried by the other boats at the starting line in Cape Town, the team negotiated a short triangle course before departing into the open ocean.
 They had a good upwind leg in the short-course and followed this up with hard work by everyone through the transitions around Camps Bay.